The Coulomb problem in iron based superconductors: Critique and Outlook

 \item Concerning k-space flexibility, one would like to concentrate on states involving only the first few harmonics, since higher harmonics require long-distance interactions.
 This substantially reduces the dimension $\mathcal D$ of the order parameter space.
 Finally, it is worth mentioning that a linear increase in the lowest eigenvalue of $\underline \epsilon$ implies an exponential decrease of $T_c$ within microscopic weak-coupling theories, due to the logarithmic Cooper instability. \end{enumerate} These arguments suggest that orbital and k-space flexibility is unable to explain the robustness of $T_c$ against Coulomb repulsion in the zoo of FeSC. {Our microscopic calculations leading to Fig.~\ref{fig:xDependence} corroborate this conclusion.} The OKF mechanism requires a well-protected degeneracy of transition temperatures, which in turn would require an underlying symmetry which is simply absent for an orbitally entangled s-wave condensate.

 In the present analysis, only Cooper channel instabilities were considered in a simple mean field treatment.
 More generally particle-hole channels should also be taken into account.
-As we mentioned in the introduction {and in Sec.~\ref{sec:RG}}, while the mutual renormalizations of particle-hole and particle-particle channels can provide a mechanism to reverse the sign of Coulomb {interaction} near the scale of the superconducting instability, the results are still highly sensative to the Fermi surface morphology and the pattern of bare repulsive interaction values ~\cite{KoenigColeman2017}.
-In short, the RG scenario is also unable to account for the robustness of $T_{c}$ against Fermi surface morphologies.
+As we mentioned in the introduction {and in Sec.~\ref{sec:RG}}, while the mutual renormalizations of particle-hole and particle-particle channels can provide a mechanism to reverse the sign of Coulomb {interaction} near the scale of the superconducting instability, the results are still highly sensitive to the Fermi surface morphology and the pattern of bare repulsive interaction values ~\cite{KoenigColeman2017}.
+In short, the existing weak-coupling RG scenarios are unable to account for the robustness against changes of Fermi surface morphologies as $T_{c}$ strongly depends on ultraviolet scales.

 What alternative mechanisms for robustly avoiding the Coulomb problem might be at work across the full range of iron-based superconductors?
 One possibility we are forced to reconsider, is that pairing in the FeSC is not primarily driven by extended s-wave, spin singlet pairing, but that it involves a symmetry-protected orthogonalization against Coulomb interaction.
 One way forward is to explore higher angular momentum states in the spin singlet channel.
 Many proposals in the literature have examined d-wave~\cite{KhodasChubukov2012,ChubukovFernandes2016,NicaSi2017,AgterbergWeinert2017} pairing.